How to Organize Medicine in a Kitchen

 - Eyes and Ears

 Set a reminder on your calendar or phone to check the expiration dates on your supplements every few months or seasonally.
-This is a great way to customize your shopping going forward as well.
+This is a great way to customize your shopping list as well.
 If, for example, you purchased a large container of cough drops from Costco and at the end of cold and flu season you found most of that supply untouched, you can make a note in your calendar file for next year.
-This will help you to buy only what you need so you save money in the long run.
+This will help you buy only what you need to save money in the long run.

 When you get new medication or supplements, put them at the back of the storage container and move the older ones to the front.
 This way, you’ll always be sure to use them before they expire.

-If you have pets, make sure to keep their supplements separate from yours such as in a pet hub in your kitchen.
-Remember to always be sure to check with your veterinarian before giving any supplements to your pet.
+If you have pets, keep their supplements separate from yours, such as in a pet hub in your kitchen.
+Remember always to check with your veterinarian before giving any supplements to your pet.

 Bonus Tips for Storing Medicine in the Kitchen